 Chinese Emperor of the Han Dynasty.
 The original name is Liu Che.
 Was born in 156 BCE and passed away on March 29, 87 BCE.
-During his reign, the influence of Daoism and authority of Han increased much in trans-border.
-He was attacked by Xiongnu by the stage by stage plan and the war continued for almost 40 years but could not reach achievement.
-He united Southern China, Northern, and Central Vietnam and conquered the Korean peninsula.
-During his reign, Han warriors were reached Fergana (present Uzbekistan).
-Wu Di wars emptied out-state funds and new policies carried out in order to increase the account and controlled the salt, iron, and wine productions.
-However, during the war of Wu Di, the Han dynasty state deteriorated much than Xiongnu and was made an agreement of peace.
+During his reign, the influence of Daoism and the authority of Han increased much trans-border.
+He was attacked by Xiongnu by the stage-by-stage plan and the war continued for almost 40 years but could not reach achievement.
+He united Southern China, Northern, and Central Vietnam, and conquered the Korean peninsula.
+During his reign, Han warriors reached Fergana (present Uzbekistan).
+Wu Di wars emptied out-state funds and new policies were carried out in order to increase the account and control the salt, iron, and wine productions.
+However, during the war of Wu Di, the Han dynasty state deteriorated much more than Xiongnu and was made an agreement of peace.

 Wu En (Unen-Yosutu)

-Ancient Mongolian speaking tribe, Inhabited in the south-east of Inner Mongolia when Donghu confederation fell down in 209 BCE by Xiongnu attack.
-Included in Xiongnu state and later followed the Han in 1st century BCE.
-When defeating Eastern Han, “Wuhuan 3 generals” supported the Yuan Xiao noble and defeated by Cao Cao in 207.
-Since that time, many warriors of Wuhuan followed Cao Cao and renowned as “Legendary horsemen under the Heaven”.
+Ancient Mongolian speaking tribes, Inhabited the south-east of Inner Mongolia when Donghu confederation fell down in 209 BCE by Xiongnu attack.
+Included in the Xiongnu state and later followed the Han in the 1st century BCE.
+When defeating Eastern Han, “Wuhuan 3 generals” supported the Yuan Xiao noble and were defeated by Cao Cao in 207.
+Since that time, many warriors of Wuhuan followed Cao Cao and were renowned as “Legendary horsemen under the Heaven”.

 Wuling wang of Zhao (reigned 325 BCE-299 BCE)

 The nomadic nation of the Xiongnu period.
 Inhabited in present Gansu province, east of Xinjiang with Yuezhi tribe.
-Since 176 BCE, moved to the north of Xinjiang and east of Kazakhstan.
-Wusun’s ruler’s title was Kumo.
-Defeated by Xiongnu and became vassal, but later allied to Han Wu Di Emperor against Xiongnu.
+In 176 BCE, moved to the north of Xinjiang and east of Kazakhstan.
+Wusun’s ruler’s title is Kumo.
+Defeated by Xiongnu and became a vassal, but later allied to Han Wu Di Emperor against Xiongnu.
 Archeological sites of Wusun remained in China, Kazakhstan, and Kyrgyzstan.
-Wusun people presented anthropological by their mix of euro paid and mongoloid types.
+Wusun people presented anthropological by their mix of euro-paid and mongoloid types.
 The last time noted in the Chinese source in 436 CE.
 Considered to be the ancestor of Tele and their descendants were the major population of the Turkic Empire.